 Captain Johnno is a telemovie from the Australian Touch the Sun series.
-The film is quite famous in Australia and in the 1988 won the International Emmy Award.
+The film is quite famous in Australia and in 1988 won the International Emmy Award.

 Johnno’s life changes when his sister has to depart to a boarding school.
-Johnno fears that he won’t be able to manage without her and tries to convince his parents not let her go or to let him go with her.
+Johnno fears that he won’t be able to manage without her and tries to convince his parents not to let her go or to let him go with her.

 He doesn’t yet know that they are considering sending him to a special school for people with hearing disabilities.
 When he finds out, he runs away and sails to a nearby island where he plans to live a Robinson Crusoe style life away from the complex problems of society.

-The second important relationship is the friendship of Johnno and an Italian immigrant, Tony who is a newcomer to Australia and can not speak English well.
-They form a strong bond because in a way, they are both outsiders and the object of ridicule by others.
-Tony is glad to have a friend like Johnno, he listens to the boy and respects him for who he is.
+The second important relationship is the friendship of Johnno and an Italian immigrant, Tony, who is a newcomer to Australia and cannot speak English well.
+They form a strong bond because, in a way, they are both outsiders and the object of ridicule by others.
+Tony is glad to have a friend like Johnno.
+He listens to the boy and respects him for who he is.

 Several video clips are available at the Australian Screen`s web site .